cosmos/ibc/spec/ics-004-channel-and-packet-semantics/README.md

 The interblockchain communication protocol uses a cross-chain message passing model which makes no assumptions about network synchrony.
 IBC *packets* are relayed from one blockchain to the other by external relayer processes.
 Chain `A` and chain `B` confirm new blocks independently, and packets from one chain to the other may be delayed, censored, or re-ordered arbitrarily.
 Packets are public and can be read from a blockchain by any relayer and submitted to any other blockchain.

-The IBC protocol must provide ordering and exactly-once delivery guarantees in order to allow applications to reason about the combined state of connected modules on two chains.
+The IBC protocol must provide ordering (for ordered channels) and exactly-once delivery guarantees to allow applications to reason about the combined state of connected modules on two chains.
 For example, an application may wish to allow a single tokenized asset to be transferred between and held on multiple blockchains while preserving fungibility and conservation of supply.
 The application can mint asset vouchers on chain `B` when a particular IBC packet is committed to chain `B`, and require outgoing sends of that packet on chain `A` to escrow an equal amount of the asset on chain `A` until the vouchers are later redeemed back to chain `A` with an IBC packet in the reverse direction.
 This ordering guarantee along with correct application logic can ensure that total supply is preserved across both chains and that any vouchers minted on chain `B` can later be redeemed back to chain `A`.

 In order to provide the desired ordering, exactly-once delivery, and module permissioning semantics to the application layer, the interblockchain communication protocol must implement an abstraction to enforce these semantics — channels are this abstraction.